scionproto/scion/doc/command/scion-pki/scion-pki_key_public.rst

       --force        Force overwritting existing public key -h, --help         help for public
+      --kms string   The uri to configure a Cloud KMS or an HSM.
       --out string   Path to write public key

 SEE ALSO